Carey Mulligan: 2009–2014: Breakthrough and rise to prominence

 Her breakthrough came when, at 24, she was cast in her first leading role as Jenny, a teenage school girl seduced by an older man in the 2009 independent coming of age film An Education.
 The film was directed by Danish filmmaker Lone Scherfig and written by Nick Hornby.
-Over a hundred actresses auditioned for the part, but Mulligan's audition impressed Scherfig the most.
-The film and her performance received rave reviews, and she was nominated for an Academy Award, Screen Actors Guild, Golden Globe, Critics Choice and won a BAFTA Award.
+Over 100 actresses auditioned for the part, but Mulligan's audition impressed Scherfig the most.
+The film and her performance received rave reviews, and she was nominated for an Academy Award, Actor Award, Golden Globe, and Critics Choice for Best Actress, and won the BAFTA Award for Best Actress in a Leading Role.
 Lisa Schwarzbaum of Entertainment Weekly and Todd McCarthy of Variety both compared her performance to that of Audrey Hepburn.
-Rolling Stone's Peter Travers described her as having given a "sensational, starmaking performance," Mulligan received a nomination for the BAFTA Rising Star Award, which is voted on by the British public.
+Rolling Stone's Peter Travers wrote that she gave a "sensational, starmaking performance".
+Mulligan was nominated for the BAFTA Rising Star Award, which is voted on by the British public.